nayabanwar150/Authentication_Microservice_in_Nodejs/README.md

-# Node.js jsonwebtoken Example
+# Node.js jsonwebtoken Assignment

-> An example of how to protect routes and get a token
+> An assignment of statless authentication microservice in Node.js
+> The Get and POST request has been already compiled and tested with Postman

 ## Quick Start